By Sorsa Editorial

 What are the most useful Twitter search operators for developers?

-The high-leverage operators in production code are from:, to:, min_faves:, min_retweets:, since:, until:, lang:, and the -filter:retweets / -filter:replies exclusions.
-Engagement filters (min_faves, min_retweets, min_replies) are particularly valuable because they remove low-quality noise without losing relevant content, and because they do not work on the official X API v2.
+The high-leverage operators in production code are from:, to:, min_faves:, min_retweets:, since:, until:, lang:, and the -filter:retweets and -filter:replies exclusions.
+Engagement filters are particularly valuable because they remove low-quality noise without losing relevant content, and because they do not work on the official X API v2.

 Does the Twitter Search API support Boolean logic (AND, OR, NOT)?

 Yes.
 Space-separated terms imply AND.
-OR (uppercase) is explicit OR.
+OR in uppercase is explicit OR.
 Parentheses group expressions.
-A minus prefix excludes: crypto -scam.
-Example: (bitcoin OR ethereum) min_faves:100 -filter:retweets lang:en.
+A minus prefix excludes terms: crypto -scam.
+A full example is (bitcoin OR ethereum) min_faves:100 -filter:retweets lang:en.

 How much does it cost to search tweets via API in 2026?